 - Leave unplugged for 1 minute for power to dissipate

-- Connect docking station initially into power only and confirm blue indicator light is on
+- Connect docking station initially into power only and confirm white indicator light is on

 - Connect docking station to host machine using USB-C cable and test for functionality